getgauge/docs.gauge.org/using.rst

 This creates four parallel execution streams.

-**Note:** The number of streams should be specified depending on number of CPU cores available on the machine, beyond which it could lead to undesirable results.
+.. note:: The number of streams should be specified depending on number of CPU cores available on the machine, beyond which it could lead to undesirable results.
 For optimizations, try `parallel execution using threads`_.

 .. _parallel execution using threads: